Disney's Magical Express: History

 Disney's Magical Express commenced operations in 2005.
-It initially faced strong opposition from the Greater Orlando Livery Association and Orlando-area ground transportation companies and taxi cab operators, who argued that it allows Disney to "whisk away" potential customers who would otherwise have continued on to a taxi cab or private transportation service for transportation to their hotel.
+The service initially faced strong opposition from the Greater Orlando Livery Association and Orlando-area ground transportation companies, and taxi cab operators, arguing that it allows Disney to "whisk away" potential customers who would otherwise have continued on to a taxi cab or private transportation service for transportation to their hotel.
 This keeps them from leaving Disney property during their trip to spend money elsewhere, since they do not need a rental car or other transportation to get to their resort.

 Despite the initial opposition, the service became extremely popular, carrying 2.2 to 2.3 million guests between 2009 and 2013.
-In 2010, Allegiant Air announced that they would be moving ten of their flights from Orlando Sanford International Airport to Orlando International Airport, based partially on the fact that Disney's Magical Express service only goes to Orlando International, though the airline later moved back to Sanford, citing higher costs.
-In 2015, Universal Orlando, Disney's main competitor in the area, announced their own airport shuttle to their resort, Universal's SuperStar Shuttle.
+In 2010, Allegiant Air announced that they would be moving ten of their flights from Orlando Sanford to Orlando International Airport, based partially on the fact that Disney's Magical Express service only goes to Orlando International, though the airline later moved back to Sanford, citing higher costs.
+In 2015, Universal Orlando, Disney's main competitor in the area, announced their own airport shuttle to their own resort, Universal's SuperStar Shuttle.
 It was initially operated by Escot Bus Lines, until Mears Transportation took over as of April 1, 2021.

 In November 2021, Brightline announced an extension of their higher-speed rail line from the Orlando International Airport Intermodal Terminal to Disney Springs, which raised concerns over the future of Disney's Magical Express.
 In January 2021, The Walt Disney Company announced the discontinuation of Disney's Magical Express, which was made effective January 1, 2022, citing changes to consumer preferences as the reason; the announcement was subject to controversy.
 Transportation from the resorts to the airport continued until January 10, 2022.